RagnarB83/ash-documentation/docs/thermochemistry.rst

 - Cardinals can be set to [2,3] or [3,4].
 - basisfamily can be set to "def2" (Ahlrichs basis sets) or "cc" (correlation consistent basis sets).
-- If a heavy element is chosen (heavier than Kr) then the cc-pVnZ-PP and corresponding ECP will be used for the heavy element.
+- If a heavy element is chosen (heavier than Kr) and basisfamily="cc", then the cc-pVnZ-PP and corresponding ECP will be used for the heavy element.
 - T1 option utilizes iterative triples, i.e. DLPNO-CCSD(T1) instead (more accurate, more expensive).
 - CVSR adds a Core-Valence-Scalar-Relativistic correction (more accurate, more expensive).
 The correction is performed at the DLPNO-CCSD(T) level (hardcoded to NormalPNO) using the W1-mtsmall basis set.
+  Note: If "W1-mtsmall" is not available for the element involved you may have to provide an appropriate core-valence basis set keyword via CVbasis="basisname" .

 TO BE DOCUMENTED: